The recommended treatment plan for haemophilia depends on how severe it is.

 Inhibitors can be treated with immune tolerance induction (ITI).
 This involves daily injections of clotting factors so the immune system should begin to recognise them and stop producing inhibitors.

-ITI is usually offered to people with severe haemophilia A. People with haemophilia B may be offered ITI, but it's less effective and carries a risk of anaphylaxis for them.
+ITI is usually offered to people with severe haemophilia A. People with haemophilia B may be offered ITI, but it's less effective and there's a risk of severe allergic reaction.

 People with mild or moderate haemophilia A who develop inhibitors may be offered either bypass therapy or immunosuppressants.

-Bypass therapy uses a medicine called bypass agent to stop bleeding when it happens.
+Bypass therapy uses a medicine called a bypass agent to stop bleeding when it happens.

 Immunosuppressants are medicines that suppress your immune system.

-Joint bleeds can damage the soft spongy tissue in your joints called cartilage, and the thin layer of tissue lining the inside of the joint (synovium).
+Joint bleeds can damage the soft spongy tissue in your joints (cartilage), and the thin layer of tissue lining the inside of the joint (synovium).
 The more damaged a joint is, the more vulnerable it is to bleeding.

 Joint damage is more common in older adults with severe haemophilia.
-It's hoped modern treatments mean children growing up with haemophilia today won't have joint damage.
+It's hoped that modern treatments mean children growing up with haemophilia today will not have joint damage.